 Stay of Default announced for eligible farmers

-Eligible producers who have an outstanding Advance Payments Program (APP) loan due on or before April 30 will receive a Stay of Default, allowing them an additional six months to repay the loan.
-This important measure, which represents $173 million in deferred loans, will help keep more money in farmers’ pockets during these critical months.
+Eligible producers who had an outstanding Advance Payments Program (APP) loan due on or before April 30 had the opportunity to receive a Stay of Default, allowing them an additional six months to repay the loan.
 All producers should contact their APP administrator to enquire about their eligibility for the Stay of Default.
 The new deadlines for outstanding APP loans are September 30, 2020 for 2018 cash advances for cattle.
 Click here to see list of APP administrators participating in the Stay of Default.

-The GoC also implemented the following supports pertaining to Canada’s agriculture sector.
+The Government of Canada has also implemented the following supports pertaining to Canada’s agriculture sector.

 Canada Emergency Response Benefit

-The GoC has announced an Emergency Response Benefit for workers not eligible to EI and facing unemployment.
-It includes those self-employed and those forced to close shop due to the virus.
+The Government of Canada launched the Canada Emergency Response Benefit (CERB) to provide Canadians with temporary income support.
+This CERB provides $500 a week for up to 16 weeks.
+This benefit applies to workers not eligible to EI and facing unemployment, including self-employed individuals and those forced to close shop due to the virus.